seanvishwakarma/DB-Hacks/README.md

-# College Website Database Hacking with SQLMap
+# Hacking Databases using SQLMap

 This repository showcases how I successfully tested the security of these databases by exploiting SQL vulnerabilities.
 The tools I used
  [SQLMap](http://sqlmap.org/) and [Acunetix](https://www.acunetix.com/).